Frequently Asked Questions

 What sort of student are you looking for to attend an IHS Summer Seminar?

-Summer Seminars are open to students and recent graduates from academic institutions anywhere in the world.
-This includes undergraduate and graduate students as well as any recent grads or advanced students.
-All are welcome to apply.
+Summer Seminars are open to undergraduate students, recent graduates, and graduate students in North America and the United Kingdom.
 Applicants are not required to be U.S. citizens, nor are they required to have studied in the U.S.

-Strong applicants are individuals seeking to increase their knowledge of classical liberal ideas, have an interest in a career in academia, and who possess critical thinking skills which are essential to a rigorous discussion of these ideas.
+Strong applicants are individuals seeking to learn more about classical liberal ideas, have an interest in a career in academia, and who possess critical thinking skills, which are essential to a rigorous discussion of these ideas.

 Please note that IHS cannot assist international students with visa applications.
 Those applicants will need to contact the appropriate U.S. embassy in order to complete that process.
 IHS can, however, provide an accepted student with a signed letter of acceptance to help in the visa application process.
 Therefore, if you would like to receive an acceptance letter, please NOTIFY US IMMEDIATELY after you have been accepted to our program.
 The earlier you begin the visa application process, the better.

 How much will it cost to attend the seminar?

 Our seminars are provided at no charge to participants.
 IHS provides lodging, food, books, materials, and lectures.
 We ask only for your time and thoughtful participation.
 However, participants will be responsible for covering the costs for travel to and from the seminar location.
 Limited travel scholarships will be available for accepted students to apply for later this spring.

 This opportunity, worth the equivalent of $1,000 in tuition and room & board, is made possible through the generous contributions of individual donors, corporations, and foundations.
 IHS is a non-profit educational organization.

 Where are the seminars being held this year?